davebenson/doom4-walkthrough/README.md

 # Mission 1:  UAC

-The mission starts with you exciting an elevator, and dropping onto a lower plane.
+The mission starts with you exiting an elevator, and dropping onto a lower plane.
 3 small armor pieces are there; proceed upward to find a Info Entry: ???

 As you approach another tall cliff, you can see Imps running off into the horizon: these can be shot but it's not worth the effort.
 You can also shoot The Possesseds below, but it's better to use them as walking health bonuses.